 - versatility in the bike’s ability to handle the majority of what the world is likely to throw at it,

 - durability in the bike’s core structure and in the components that experience wear,

-- compatibility in the parts that’ll inevitably need replacement over time and miles, and
+- serviceability in the components that’ll need maintenance, overhauling and replacement over time and miles, and

 - simplicity in the machine as a whole, as its use and maintenance becomes part of your daily routine.